What is inventory optimization?

 Inventory optimization comes down to defining two things for each item: the optimal order quantity/batch size (Q) and the optimal safety stock (SS), noting that the latter might be zero or even negative.
 But there is no one way to do this for all items you stock, since the method chosen will itself vary depending on a number of factors.
 Let us start by taking a couple of simple examples.

-1. You have a product that is made to order.
+- You have a product that is made to order.
 Whenever a customer orders one, you have 10 weeks to make it.
 It takes one week to make and 4 weeks to source the parts.
-Everything you need is at or above your minimum order quantities (MOQ’s) and you have no inbound supply variability or capacity constraints.
+Everything you need is at or above your minimum order quantities (MOQ’s).
+You have no inbound supply variability or capacity constraints.

-2. You have a product that is made to stock.
+- You have a product that is made to stock.
 Demand is relatively stable, with a limited amount of variability, as is supply.
-You check inventory levels of finished goods continuously; you schedule production to avoid stock outs and you try to maintain raw materials inventory to be able to produce when needed.
+You check inventory levels of finished goods continuously.
+You schedule production to avoid stock outs.
+You try to maintain raw materials inventory to be able to produce when needed.

-Note that if anything in bold changes, the change will need to be factored into your optimization calculation, as will many of the other factors shown in Figure 1 above.
+If anything in bold changes, you will need to factor it into your optimization calculation, along with the other factors shown in Figure 1 above.

 Different types of inventory require not just different optimization calculations, but also different planning methodologies.

 For the first example above, we can consider a deterministic planning model.
-This is appropriate when you know with a high degree of certainty what demand is going to be, or at least that it is going to be significantly different to the past.
-In this instance, your order and batch sizes can be set to exactly what is required and in principle you shouldn’t need safety stock, although you might need to have some safety stock to protect against variation in supply, such as late deliveries or quality problems in production.
+This is appropriate when you know what demand is going to be.
+In this instance, you can set your order and batch sizes to exactly what is required.
+In principle, you shouldn’t need safety stock, although you might need to have some safety stock to protect against variation in supply, such as late deliveries or quality problems in production.

 For the second example, we can consider a replenishment model.
 This is appropriate for make-to-stock finished goods and buy-to-stock raw materials where demand is not too intermittent but displays variability.
 In this case, the EOQ model or one of its variants should be used to calculate optimal order/batch size.
 Safety stock can be calculated using the target service level, the standard deviations of demand and lead time, and the lead time itself.